StartSchoolHQ/startschool-wiki/docs/Season 01/my-printf.md

 The `my_printf` function produces output according to a specified format.
 Here's how it works:

 - **Format String**: It consists of regular characters and conversion specifications that start with the `%` character.
 - **Conversion Options**:
   - `%d`, `%o`, `%u`, `%x`: Convert an integer to signed decimal, unsigned octal, unsigned decimal, and unsigned hexadecimal.
+For hexadecimal use uppercase letters.
   - `%c`: Convert an integer to an unsigned char and display it.
   - `%s`: Print characters from a string until a null character is reached.
+If pointer is null print "(null)".
   - `%p`: Print a pointer in hexadecimal format.
+Leading zeros not needed

 ## ⚙️ Requirements